Department of Mathematics Education

 The approach here will be to construct auxilliary lines so that similar triangles can be found that allow substitution for the three ratios.

-In a similar manner, construct a line parallel to BE to arrive at
+In a similar manner, construct a line parallel to BE we can arrive at

 and a line parallel to CF to arrive at